The Unit’s Established Goal:

 - To establish committees to advise and assist in diversity implementation and oversight.

-The unit has primary responsibility for all scholarship, fellowship, grant and supplement programs funded through the OVPED.
-These include: the Graduate and Undergraduate Comprehensive Minority Faculty and Student Development Programs; the Title VI Program; the Alabama Louis Stokes Alliance for Minority Participation Program; the Equity and Diversity Enhancement Program, the LSAMP Summer Bridge Program and the Bridge to the Doctorate Program.
+The unit has primary responsibility for all scholarship, fellowship, grant and supplement programs funded through the OVPDEI.
+These include: the Graduate and Undergraduate Comprehensive Minority Faculty and Student Development Programs; the Title VI Program; the Alabama Louis Stokes Alliance for Minority Participation Program; the Diversity, Equity & Inclusion Enhancement Program, the LSAMP Summer Bridge Program and the Bridge to the Doctorate Program.

 The unit is also responsible for the UAB Diversity Awareness Education Program, the Diversity Passport Program and UAB Affirmative Action Officers and Diversity Contacts.